 - Later we can also have ML extended group to discuss with friends of the ML lab.

 The ML-group organize a weekly seminar and reading group for machine learning.
-Every other week there is a reading group meeting where one member presents a paper that everyone should have read followed by a join discussion.
-In the weeks between there is a seminar with one or more ML related topics.
 We meet every Wednesday from 10:30-12:00 (60-90mins).
 Any deviations from this will be announced via the mailing list.

 - Participants are part of a mailing list through which the coming reading group and seminar sessions will be announced.

-- We organize a Box folder for the group, where you can find a schedule as well as a folders with resources for old and upcoming seminars.
-Ask Gustav for access to this folder.
+- There is a folder in the ML-group's OneDrive (organization > seminars > ML_Seminar_and_Reading_Group), where you can find a schedule as well as a folders with resources for old and upcoming seminars.
+If you don't have access to this folder contact Gustav.

-- A presenter of a featured presentation (seminar or paper presentation) should contact Marcus to go through the presentation with him at latest the Monday before the session.
+- A presenter of a featured presentation or a moderator for a paper discussion should contact one of the ML-group's hired seniors (professors or lecturers) to go through the presentation with them at latest the Monday before the session.
+This is our way of ensuring the quality of the sessions.
 For inexperienced presenters this is also a good way to get early feedback on the material.
+If this is not done the seminar or reading group will be cancelled!

 Welcome to Sweden and to LTU, here we you can find some general information about how to quickly get along in Sweden.